deaconn-net/react-form-with-dynamic-fields-and-formik/README.md

 ## Conclusion
 That's all!
 I wanted to show you how to make a very simple form with dynamic fields and I hope this guide has helped you achieve that goal!

-I also have a couple open source websites that utilize dynamic fields using React, Formik, and TypeScript listed below if you want to check them out!
+I also have a couple open source websites that utilize dynamic fields inside of forms using React, Formik, and TypeScript listed below if you want to check them out!

 * [Best Mods](https://github.com/bestmods/bestmods/blob/main/src/components/forms/mod/main.tsx) - Mod form.
 * [Deaconn](https://github.com/deaconn-net/deaconn/blob/master/src/components/forms/user/Project.tsx) - User project form.